Helios06/sms_gateway/README.md

 ===========

-This project provides à SMS gateway to send and receive SMS using a GSM USB dongle.
+This project provides à SMS gateway to send and receive SMS using a GSM usb dongle.

-So far works only in modem mode.
+So far works only in "modem" mode.

 Communication / integration with Home Assistant is realized using 2 MQTT topics.
 One for HA scripts to send SMS (`send_sms`) and another one to handle